ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/delete.rst

 Delete Victims
 --------------

-To delete a Victim, the most basic format is:
+The most basic format used to delete a Victim is:

 .. code::

     DELETE /v2/victims/{victimId}

-By way of example, the query below will delete the Victim with ID 12345:
+For example, the query below will delete the Victim with ID 12345:

 .. code::